-If medication is to be administered at school, a school form must be filled out and signed by the parent/guardian.
+If medication is to be administered at school, please contact the school nurse to discuss the details.
 The medication must be in the original container which is labeled by the pharmacy or the manufacturer with the name of the student, name of the medication, time of day which it is to be given, dosage and duration.
 Over-the-counter medication as provided by the parent/guardian such as acetaminophen, ibuprofen, cough drops, etc. requires parent/guardian's written permission and must be brought in the original labeled container with specific directions.